iai-group/UserSimCRS/docs/source/interaction_model.rst

 The interaction model uses transition probabilities matrices to sample new dialogue acts.
 These matrices are built from historical dialogues when the model is initialized.
 The transition probabilities are calculated based on the frequency of transitions between intents in the historical dialogues.
 We consider two matrices:

-* *Single intent*: The sequence of intents from an utterance is considered individually.
+* *Single intent*: The set of intents from an utterance is considered individually.
 That is, the transition probabilities are calculated based on the frequency of each intent following another intent.
-* *Compound intent*: The sequence of intents from an utterance is considered as a whole, i.e., the sequence of intents is considered as a single entity.
+* *Compound intent*: The set of intents from an utterance is considered as a whole, i.e., the sequence of intents is considered as a single entity.
 That is, the transition probabilities are calculated based on the frequency of each sequence of intents following another sequence of intents.

 For example the following consecutive sequence of dialogue acts: